MONEY & LIFE · DENTAL IMPLANTS

 Implant pricing is not regulated and varies based on the dentist's overhead, geographic area within a city, brand of implant hardware used, and whether a specialist (oral surgeon or periodontist) or general dentist performs the procedure.
 Quotes from university dental schools are often 30-50% lower than private practice rates for the same procedure.

 Yes.
 Getting two or three quotes is standard practice for any procedure costing over $2,000.
 Ask each provider for an itemised breakdown separating the implant post, abutment, crown, and any surgical fees.
 This makes quotes directly comparable.
-The cheapest quote is not always the best value: implant brand, surgeon experience, and included aftercare matter significantly.
+The cheapest quote is not always the best value: implant brand, surgeon experience, and included aftercare matter significantly; maintaining correct oral hygiene around implants long-term is equally important, and the can you brush teeth too much calculator covers optimal brushing technique for implant sites.

 Yes.
 Medical tourism for dental implants is common.
 Countries including Mexico, Hungary, Thailand, and Turkey offer single implants for $700-$1,500, which represents a 50-80% saving on US prices.
 Risks include difficulty obtaining follow-up care if complications arise and variability in implant brand quality.
 The ADA advises thorough research before travelling for any surgical dental procedure.